What is The Butterfly Fund?

 How does a family apply for assistance?

 All requests for financial assistance through this program must be made through social worker or with other appropriate medical personnel (i.e. nurse, child life specialist, doctor, etc) at any of the medical facilities listed above.
-Once a family’s application is completed and signed by appropriate medical personnel, it is submitted to the Brain Tumor Foundation for Children.
+Once a family’s application is completed and signed by appropriate medical personnel, it is submitted to the Pediatric Brain Tumor Foundation.
 Recognizing the urgent nature of such requests, most applications are approved within two (2) business days, but may take up to five (5) days, and funds are disbursed directly to the creditor immediately thereafter.

 For additional information regarding The Butterfly Fund financial assistance program